 The NASA Strategic Plan embraces the goals articulated in the Vision for Space Exploration and addresses our strategy for reaching them.
 To ensure the success of the space program through generations to come, this document outlines simple but compelling goals and a coherent plan to achieve these goals.

-The Astronomy and Physics Division of NASA’s Science Mission Directorate articulates a long-term plan for scientiﬁc exploration of the universe and the search for life beyond the solar system.
+The Astrophysics Division of NASA’s Science Mission Directorate articulates a long-term plan for scientiﬁc exploration of the universe and the search for life beyond the solar system.

 - (11.2 MB) 2006 Solar System Exploration Roadmap